BorHan-U/Real-Estate-Price-Analysis-In-Germany-A-Software-Engineering-CourseWork-Project/README.md

     <li><b>model_evaluation</b>: Evaluates machine learning models with hyperperameter tuning and returns the Mean Squared Error (MSE) and R-squared scores.</li>
 </ul>

+## Data Source
+This dataset is used for predicting house prices and contains a total of 80 features.
+These features include various aspects of the properties such as building class, zoning classification, lot size, road access, property shape, neighborhood, physical characteristics, and more.

+The target variable in this dataset is the sale price of the property in dollars.

+### Key Features

+Building and Zoning: Information about the building class and zoning classification.

+* Lot and Property: Details about lot size, frontage, shape, and contour.

+* Neighborhood: Physical locations within Ames city limits.

+* Construction and Condition: Year built, remodel date, overall quality, and condition ratings.

+* Exterior and Foundation: Type of roof, exterior material, and foundation type.

+* Basement and Living Area: Basement features, square footage of various areas, and number of rooms.

+* Utilities and Systems: Type of heating, electrical system, and presence of central air conditioning.

+* Amenities: Number of fireplaces, garage details, pool area, and miscellaneous features.

+* Sale Information: Month and year sold, type of sale, and sale condition.

+This dataset provides a comprehensive set of features that can be used to predict house prices, contributing to a better understanding of the property and its potential market value.

+More information can be found in the [Kaggle](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).

 ## Contributing Guidelines
 If you wish to contribute to the project, please review the  [contribution guidelines](CONTRIBUTING.md) and the  [code of conduct](CONDUCT.md) .
 By participating, you are expected to adhere to these guidelines.